Hirooka Station: History

 Hirooka Station opened on 10 July 1933.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
+Station numbering was introduced on the line from February 2025, with the station being assigned number SN02.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 2552 passengers daily (boarding passengers only).